Logan & Friends

 After

 Anchoring feedback to real moments made AI feel observational, not evaluative.
+This was the first major trust unlock.

 Decision 2

-Why it mattered
+Why it mattered:

-Teachers are time-poor.
-If value isn’t easy to find, intelligence doesn’t matter.
+If value isn't easy to find, intelligence doesn't matter.

 Decision 3

-Make AI Optional, Contextual, and User-Invoked
+Make AI optional, on-demand, and user-invoked

-What changed
+What changed:

-Why it mattered
+Why it mattered:

 Validation & Testing